 By default every piece of content is located in the same location as its parent Content Type, and inherits permissions from the Content Type.
-However you can add a Site or Folder field to the Content Type to change how users access and have access to individual content items of that Content Type.
+By adding a Site or Folder field to the Content Type, however, you can change how users access and have access to individual content items of that Content Type.

 When a Content Type does not have a Site or Folder field, content contributors have no control over where the content is located or how the content is permissioned.
 In this case, all users who have permissions to the Content Type have the same permissions over all of the individual content items created using that Content Type.

-When a Content Type does have a Site or Folder field, each content contributor may create content in any location they have permissions for, and content contributors will only be able to View, Edit, and Publish content based on the permissions the user has for the location where the content is located.
+When a Content Type does have a Site or Folder field, each content contributor may create content in any location they have permission to access, and content contributors will only be able to View, Edit, and Publish content based on the permissions the user has for the location where the content is located.

 The addition of the Site of Folder field allows you to manage the permissions of created content based on the permissions of folders and locations users have access to, rather than based on permissions of the Content Types themselves.
 This, in turn, enables you to share the same Content Type among multiple different groups of users, but still maintain separate permissions for the individual content items created by those users, based on user and Role permissions.